 Edible Oil Consumption In India

-Vegetable oil consumption has increased due to rise in overall household income, surging retail sector, increasing health awareness, growing population and increasing demand.
-India's edible oil consumption is expected to rise 5.6 per cent to a record 19.3 million tonnes in the 2014/15 marketing year that began from Nov, 2014, estimates Govindbhai Patel, a widely respected trade expert and managing director of GG Patel & Nihil Research Co.
+Vegetable oil consumption has increased due to rise in overall household income, surging retail sector, increasing health awareness, growing population, and increasing demand.
+India’s edible oil consumption is expected to rise 5.6 percent to a record 19.3 million tonnes in the 2014/15 marketing year that began from Nov 2014, estimates Govindbhai Patel, a widely respected trade expert and managing director of GG Patel & Nihil Research Co.

 Types Of Oils

 India is a vast country.
-Different regions have different preference of edible oil.
+Different regions have a different preference for edible oil.
 For example, people in the South and West prefer groundnut oil while those in the East and North use mustard/rapeseed oil.
 Some regions in the South prefer to coconut and sesame oil while inhabitants of northern plain prefer Vanaspati, a term used to denote a partially hydrogenated edible oil mixture.

 Edible Oil Industry Prospect

-The share of raw oil, refined oil and vanaspati in the total edible oil market is estimated roughly at 35%, 55% and 10% respectively.
+The share of raw oil, refined oil, and vanaspati in the total edible oil market is estimated roughly at 35%, 55%, and 10% respectively.

 The government’s economic policy that allows greater freedom to open markets and encourages healthy competition and self-regulation, rather than the protection and control, which will be conducive to the new entrant.
 Relaxed controls and regulations have to lead to a competitive market dominated by both domestic and multinational players.